Bengaluru East railway station: History

 According to the 'List of Mysore Residency records, from the year 1880–1947', the Bangalore East railway station was constructed in 1906, on the Bangalore–Madras railway line.
 At that time, the trains from Madras terminated at the Bangalore Cantonment railway station, in Bangalore Civil and Military Station which was controlled by the British Madras Presidency.
 The Bangalore City station in the Bangalore Pete (under the control of the Maharaja of Mysore), was used to connect to Mysore State.
 The railway line has existed since starting operations in 1864, with the launch of the Bangalore Cantonment–Jolarpettai train services by the Madras Railway.
 The train line was broad-gauge and 149 km long, connecting the Bangalore Cantonment with Vellore district.

 Recent developments

-Recently in a bid to give a face-lift to the Bangalore East Railway Station, the Indian Railways started five new booking counters at the station.
-As the Express trains do not halt at this station, there has been a long-standing demand from residents of the surrounding suburbs of Fraser Town, Cox Town, Bharathinagar, Sevanagar, Jeevanahalli, Banaswadi and Kammanahalli, for all trains to stop at this station.
-As they are being forced to use the Bangalore Cantonment railway station, which is located at a distance.
+As part of the Bengaluru Cantonment–Whitefield quadrupling project, Bengaluru East railway station underwent major redevelopment works during 2025–26.
+The station was temporarily closed while platforms and railway infrastructure were rebuilt.
+Passenger services resumed on 25 May 2026 after completion of the upgrade works.
+The project was undertaken to improve rail capacity and suburban rail connectivity in eastern Bengaluru.

 Station Layout

-This station consists of 2 platforms and 2 tracks which are connected by foot overbridge for passengers to board the express trains and MEMUs.
+This station consists of 2 platforms and 4 tracks which are connected by foot overbridge for passengers to board the express trains and MEMUs.
 These platforms are built to accumulate 24-coach express trains.